 How to watch the World Championships live stream: North America

-The 2019 World Championships are being streamed live at Fubo.TV.
+The 2019 World Championships are being streamed live in the US at Fubo.TV.
 Fubo.tv has a broad sports offering with dozens of different networks in a package that costs $19.99 to try for a month, then $44.99 per month beyond that.
 To view the Worlds, you need to also purchase the International Sports package for $11.99 per month for customers to be able to access the races.

 In Canada only, the Worlds will be available on Flobikes.com, with subscription packages starting from $12.50 per month.